 See the toilet manufacturer's operation information in your InfoCase for complete operating, care, and maintenance information.

-TOILET - ELECTRIC FLUSH -If Equipped
+TOILET - ELECTRIC FLUSH

-Your coach may be equipped with an electric macerating toilet, which provides powerful, yet whisper quiet operation.
+Your motorhome may be equipped with an electric macerating toilet, which provides powerful, yet whisper quiet operation.
 It is equipped with a wall-mounted push button control and operates on minimal water consumption.